zlabjp/nghttpx-ingress-lb/README.md

 ## Limitations

-- When no TLS is configured, ingress controller still listen on port 443 for cleartext HTTP.
+- When no TLS is configured, nghttpx still listens on port 443 for cleartext HTTP.
 - TLS configuration is not bound to the specific service.
 In general, all proxied services are accessible via TLS.
 - `.spec.rules[*].http.paths[*].pathType` is ignored and it is treated